EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Conclusion

 In this post we used the toy example of chickens and digits to show that a deep learning model can make confident, but meaningless, predictions on data it has never seen.
 Not only does a chicken get confidently classified as a 5 by an MNIST model, other natural images such as fashion items consistently fool the classifier into making high confidence predictions.
 We showed that modeling $$ p(x) $$ with a VAE is a simple solution can that partially mitigate this problem.
-However, solving this problem and, more generally, modeling [uncertainty in deep learning](http://mlg.eng.cam.ac.uk/yarin/thesis/thesis.pdf) is still an important area of research.
+However, solving this problem and, more generally, modeling [uncertainty in deep learning](http://mlg.eng.cam.ac.uk/yarin/thesis/thesis.pdf) is an important area of research.

 #### Footnotes
 <a name="footnote1">1</a>.
 The idea of putting a picture of a chicken through an MNIST model initially came from a question on the [Approximate Inference](http://approximateinference.org/) panel I attended at NIPS 2017